dracarys20/networking/README.md

-# Networking CCNA
+# Networking CCNA Study

 When two or more devices are connected together through physical/logical connection for resource sharing or services, that forms a **network**

 - LAN enables devices within small geographical area to connect and communicate with each other.
 - WAN enables a large geographical area connect each other, often covering multiple LAN's.
 - Internet is a global network that connect billions of devices together through WAN.
-- Intranet is a private network that exsists in the internet, typically uses LAN infrastructure to create a controlled and secure enviromnet for services and resource sharing.
+- Intranet is a private network that exist in the internet, typically uses LAN infrastructure to create a controlled and secure environment for services and resource sharing.
 - Extranet is an extension of intranet network for authorized external users through public telecommunication systems.
 It securely connects different networks or parts of networks to share information or service.

 ![internetwork](https://www.scaler.com/topics/images/internetworking-in-computer-networks-1.webp)